 - Patients with severe coronary artery disease, chronic total occlusion or advanced heart failure

 - Patients with diabetes, peripheral vascular disease, complex lesions, history of angina, or prior surgeries

 - Improvement in symptoms of coronary artery disease such as fatigue, shortness of breath, swelling or coughing

 - Faster recovery and a shorter hospital day compared to traditional PCI or surgery

 - Fewer future visits to the hospital for heart-related issues than traditional therapy

 - Reduced risk of major cardiovascular events afterwards (heart attack, stroke, etc.)

-If you or a loved one has been turned down for heart surgery, ask your physician about protected PCI or contact Cardiovascular Institute of the South (CIS) today at 337-988-1585.
+If you or a loved one has been turned down for heart surgery, ask your physician about protected PCI or contact a Cardiovascular Institute of the South (CIS) location near you.
 CIS is dedicated to using the latest technology to produce the best outcomes possible for our patients.